ant-media/ant-media-documentation/docs/guides/advanced-usage/using-intel-quick-sync.md

+---
-# Using Intel Quick Sync
+title: Using Intel Quick Sync
+sidebar_position: 9
+---

 In order to use QuickSync encoders, the following packages should be installed.
 This setup procedure is for ubuntu 18.04.